Grant self-managed permissions - AWS CloudFormation

 Set up permissions for specific stack set operations

 In addition, you can set up permissions for which user and groups can perform specific stack set operations, such as creating, updating, or deleting stack sets or stack instances.
-For more information, see Actions, resources, and condition keys for AWS CloudFormation in the IAM User Guide.
+For more information, see Actions, resources, and condition keys for CloudFormation in the IAM User Guide.

 Set up global keys to mitigate confused deputy problems